-Perhaps the easiest way to thicken a soup is to purée it.
-Or, put another way, puréed soups are the easiest soups to thicken.
-This is because the puréeing itself is often all you need to achieve your desired consistency.
+Perhaps the easiest way to thicken a soup is to puree it.
+Or, put another way, pureed soups are the easiest soups to thicken.
+This is because the pureeing itself is often all you need to achieve your desired consistency.

-Potatoes, Rice, Pasta, and Beans
+Using Potatoes, Rice, Pasta, or Beans

-Flour, Cornstarch, or Arrowroot
+Using Flour, Cornstarch, or Arrowroot

 Sometimes ingredients alone are not enough to thicken your soup adequately.
 In that case, flour, cornstarch, or some other thickening agent like arrowroot can work best, especially if you don't have a pureeing tool:

 - Use flour by cooking it with butter or oil to make a roux.
 This works best at the beginning of cooking since you prepare the roux at the bottom of the pot, then build the soup from there.
 Because many soup recipes start with sautéing onions and other aromatics in oil or fat, you can simply sprinkle the flour into the cooked aromatics and their fat and stir to form a paste.
 Then whisk in your hot broth or stock.